 Tips to Optimize

 Content For Voice Search, people use voice search for different types of research.
-With an estimating 22% of local content and information search, local businesses need to strategize for local voice search.
+With an estimated 22% of local content and information search, local businesses need to strategize for local voice search.
 It is critically important to think about voice search when writing content.
 Write and format your content in the most natural tone possible, close to the conversation.
 Our natural way of speaking is entirely different from our way of writing.
 Therefore, voice searches do not have the same format as written queries on Google.

 According to a study by “Google prefers concise answers for voice search queries.
 The typical voice search result is only 29 words.”
 This point responds to the user’s problem mentioning above: the user wants a quick response.